Frequently asked questions

 Can my student discuss the project in an Oxford or Cambridge interview?

-Yes — because the work is genuinely theirs.
-A student who has pursued a research question seriously for 12 weeks will have a substantive, specific, honest answer to the questions an interviewer asks.
+Yes, because the work is genuinely theirs.
+A student who has pursued a research question seriously for 8-12 weeks will have a substantive, specific, honest answer to the questions an interviewer asks.
 That is quite different from memorised talking points about a summer school certificate.

 Academic integrity

-No. ScholarBridge does not guarantee admission to any university.
-We help students build stronger academic skills, clearer interests, and meaningful project work.
-Application outcomes depend on many factors beyond our scope.
+ScholarBridge helps students build stronger academic skills, clearer interests, and meaningful project work they can discuss with confidence.
+Application outcomes depend on many factors beyond any mentorship programme.

 Practicalities